 The full set of 32 filler or carrier sentences was constructed in such a way that the animal names could not be fully predicted from the opening words of the sentences.
 The matching of animal names with pairs of carrier or filler sentences and the order of presentation of animals were pseudo-randomised for each list, with care to avoid sequences of (1) visually similar animals, (2) pairs of sentences with parallel text (e.g., Look at this lovely X. and Look at this lovely pet.
 X.) or (3) overly similar target names.
 While the Sentential target words were printed on a single line, the Isolated target words were printed below the filler sentence, to increase the chances that parents would pause before producing them.

-Two versions of Book 1, used with Group 1 (tested on words ‘trained’ in isolation), differed as follows: In one version List 1 words were presented in isolation, List 2 words sentence-finally and List 3 (Unfamiliar at test) was missing; in the other, List 3 words were presented in isolation, List 2 words sentence-finally and List 1 was missing.
-Two versions of Book 2, used with Group 2 (tested on words ‘trained’ in sentences), differed in the same way, but with Sentential instead of Isolated words as the relevant variable.
-List 2 words were never included at test.
+Two versions of Book 1, used with Group 1 (tested on words ‘trained’ in isolation), differed as follows: In one version List 1 words were presented in isolation, List 2 words sentence-finally and List 3 (Unfamiliar at test) was missing (see Baby A book, Figure 1a); in the other version, List 3 words were presented in isolation, List 2 words sentence-finally and List 1 was missing (see Baby B book, Figure 1a).
+Two versions of Book 2, used with Group 2 (tested on words ‘trained’ in sentences), differed in the same way, but with Sentential instead of Isolated words as the relevant variable (see Baby A and Baby B books in Figure 1b).
+List 2 words were never included at test, in either experiment.

+[Insert Figure 1 about here]

 Book reading procedure

 Parents were asked to read the book to their child twice a day for three weeks and to avoid improvising: The experimenter told them they could comment on the pictures, e.g., ‘what shiny fur’, or ‘let’s see what’s on the next page’, say, but should avoid using the animal name except where it was printed on the page.
 They were told to read only for as long as the child was still attending, and then to mark their place and continue on from there the next time.
-Parents were neither asked nor expected to read through the book in its entirety at any one sitting.
+Parents were neither asked nor expected to read through the book in its entirety at any one sitting; they were also told that missing some readings would not be a problem.
 Accordingly, although different children heard the words different numbers of times, each child heard the two lists approximately an equivalent number of times and only while attending to the book.

 Parents were asked to log which pages they got through in each reading.
 They were not told the aim of the study, beyond the fact that we were interested in finding out whether the infants would learn the words in the book.
 They were given no specific instructions as to how to read the book (i.e., with or without pauses).
 We did not record the parents reading the book to their infants, as we believed that that would have detracted from the naturalness of the situation.
-If parents did improvise occasionally, or if some read more fluently than others, this could only add noise to our results; it is unclear how it could have biased our findings in any particular direction.
 After the three weeks of home reading the child was brought to the lab for testing.

 HPP Test Stimuli